Sentiment Analysis

 , where precision = , recall = . - Uncertainty: BNN's predictive variance.

-optimizes metric computation, reducing runtime by ~20% compared to Python’s pandas
+Under the Hood: Evaluation costs polars optimizes metric computation, reducing runtime by ~20% compared to Python's pandas.
+Rust's safety prevents prediction errors, unlike C++'s manual metrics.

 6. Deployment

-The best model (e.g., BERT) is deployed as a RESTful API using actix-web
+The best model (e.g., BERT) is deployed as a RESTful API using actix-web.

 7. Lab: Sentiment Analysis with Logistic Regression, BERT, and BNN